ahmadigbaryia/kotchi-ui/src/components/kui-button/README.md

 # kui-button
-kui-button is a button that has predefined styles and sizes to serve different semantic purposes with few extras.
+`kui-button` is a button that has predefined styles and sizes to serve different semantic purposes with few extras.

+For more information and examples, visit the [demo](https://ahmadigbaryia.github.io/kotchi-ui/button.html) pages.

 ## Attributes
 name           | type            | default value             | description